 "I respect Hulk Hogan and everything and what he’s done for me, Jimmy Hart and Vince McMahon.
 In my opinion, Hulk Hogan is the best thing that wrestling ever had shown up on its front door.
 There were many greats, but when Hulk Hogan arrived, he blew the roof off everything."

-He wants people to understand that Hulk Hogan is a character, but that there is a normal man behind that indestructible superhero image he portrays in wrestling.
-“Hulk’s a very nice person.
-People don’t know Terry Bollea, most of the public only knows Hulk Hogan.
+He wants people to understand that Hulk Hogan is a character but is a normal man behind that indestructible superhero image he portrays in wrestling.
+"Hulk’s a very nice person.
+People don’t know Terry Bollea.
+Most of the public only knows Hulk Hogan.
 I know both people.
 Terry Bollea, in some ways, is like the Hulk Hogan character.
-Hulk Hogan is nothing but a character, an idea, and the idea is always bigger than the man.”
+Hulk Hogan is nothing but a character, an idea, and the idea is always bigger than the man."